 This optional pre-tour excursion includes a welcome dinner, a private tour of a winery in the ancient village of St.-Emilion, a visit to the world’s largest underground cathedral, and a luxurious lunch with fine wine.
 Arrive one day early to take advantage of this rare opportunity.

-Visit Portuguese consulate where Aristides de Sousa Mendes wrote visas in 1940 and the Parc des Quinconces where thousands of refugees camped out in the open air.
-Visit Bordeaux synagogue and Aristides de Sousa Mendes bust on the Esplanade Charles de Gaulle.
-Visit Musée Jean Moulin dedicated to the French Resistance.
+Visit the Portuguese consulate where Aristides de Sousa Mendes wrote visas in 1940 and the Parc des Quinconces where thousands of refugees camped out in the open air.
+Visit the Bordeaux synagogue and the Aristides de Sousa Mendes bust on Esplanade Charles de Gaulle.
+Visit the Musée Jean Moulin dedicated to the French Resistance.
 Enjoy regional cuisine and fine wine.

-Visit Portuguese consulate in Bayonne where Sousa Mendes ordered visas to be issued and where he personally also issued visas.
+Visit the Portuguese consulate in Bayonne where Sousa Mendes ordered visas to be issued and where he personally also issued visas.
 See the fountain and cathedral plaza where thousands of refugees stood asking for visas.
 Enjoy regional artisanal chocolates and Basque cuisine.

 Enjoy a gourmet basque lunch by the beach.
-Travel across “freedom bridge” linking France to Spain.
+Travel across the “freedom bridge” linking France to Spain.

 Spend one night in the Old City, home to one of the oldest universities in the world.
 Enjoy regional cuisine.

-Travel across the Portuguese border to Vilar Formoso, where the “Frontier of Peace” museum is slated to open (we hope in time for our arrival).
+Travel across the Portuguese border to the village of Vilar Formoso, where the new “Frontier of Peace” museum pays tribute to Aristides de Sousa Mendes and the refugees of 1940.

 Stay in this ancient city in the heart of Portugal’s wine region and where Jews flourished before The Inquisition.
 Enjoy a live Fado performance after dinner.

-Visit Sousa Mendes family home “Casa do Passal” and cemetery where Aristides de Sousa Mendes is laid to rest.
-See “Duty of Memory” garden created by schoolchildren.
+Visit the Sousa Mendes family home “Casa do Passal” and the cemetery where Aristides de Sousa Mendes is laid to rest.
+See the “Duty of Memory” garden created by schoolchildren.
 Dine on regional specialties in nearby Carregal do Sal.